apavlovics/lobby-api/README.md

 ### Sample Messages

-The following sample messages can be sent from the client to the server while both are running:
+The following sample messages can be sent by both Lobby API users and admins.

+To authenticate as a user or an admin:

 ```json
 {